JetBrains/compose-multiplatform/tutorials/Native_distributions_and_local_execution/README.md

 In this tutorial, we'll show you how to create native distributions (installers/packages) for all the supported systems.
 We will also demonstrate how to run an application locally with the same settings as for distributions.

+## Available tools

+There are two tools available for packaging desktop applications:

+1. [jpackage](https://openjdk.java.net/jeps/343), which comes with the JDK.
+2. [Conveyor](https://www.hydraulic.software), which is a third party tool.

+This tutorial covers how to use jpackage.
+Conveyor has [its own tutorial](https://conveyor.hydraulic.dev/latest/tutorial/1-get-started/).
+The choice of which to use boils down to features/ease of use vs price.
+Conveyor provides support for online updates, cross-building and [various other features](jpackage-conveyor-comparison.md) but requires [a license](https://hydraulic.software/pricing.html) for non-open source projects. jpackage comes with the JDK but doesn't support online updates and will require a multi-platform CI setup to create packages for each OS.

 ## Gradle plugin

-`org.jetbrains.compose` Gradle plugin simplifies the packaging of applications into native distributions and running an application locally.
+`org.jetbrains.compose` Gradle plugin simplifies the packaging of applications into native distributions using `jpackage` and running an application locally.

-Currently, the plugin uses [jpackage](https://openjdk.java.net/jeps/343) for packaging distributable applications.
 Distributable applications are self-contained, installable binaries which include all the Java runtime components they need, without requiring an installed JDK on the target system.